 1.2 Introduction to the Center

-The CMU-Pitt BRain Imaging Data Generation & Education (BRIDGE) Center is a cutting-edge, collaborative MRI facility that is jointly operated by the University of Pittsburgh and Carnegie Mellon University.
+The CMU-Pitt Brain Imaging Data Generation & Education (BRIDGE) Center is a cutting-edge, collaborative MRI facility that is jointly operated by the University of Pittsburgh and Carnegie Mellon University.
 The center is a research-only neuroimaging center, meaning that it is designed exclusively to support basic science research.

 The philosophy of the BRIDGE Center is premised off four core principles:.